polywrap/documentation/src/docs/tutorials/create-wraps/introduction.md

 ---

 // TODO: link to "What is Polywrap" or a wrap Concept section If you want to learn how to build a Polywrap "wrap", you've come to the right place!
-In this guide, we will build a new Polywrap wrap.
+In this guide, we will build a new Polywrap wrap called "OracleWrap".
+OracleWrap is capable of both obscuring and enlightening knowledge using hashing and generative AI.
 The guide is split into two parts.

 :::tip
 👋 This guide is meant for those who want to build and deploy their own wraps.
 If you're interested in integrating existing wraps into your app, see our [Integrate into a JS App](../../use-wraps/install-client) guide.